dvarnai/simillimum/README.md

 -Major improvements to the default plugins<br/>
 -Add a universal way to change the players' name<br/>
 -Implement color code formatting to PrintToChat and PrintToChatAll<br/>
+-Finish updating makefiles so we can remove ambuild completely<br/>